 There's no doubt that bringing a German shepherd into my home was one of the best decisions I ever made.
-However, working in the veterinary field, and my job has made me acutely aware of the importance of finding a responsible German shepherd breeder.
+But I work in the veterinary field, and my job has made me acutely aware of the importance of finding a responsible German shepherd breeder.
 Responsible breeders choose to breed healthy and emotionally balanced dogs, which improves the quality of the dog breed and reduces the number of dogs that end up in shelters with health problems that owners can’t afford.

-If you are contemplating bringing a German shepherd into your life, the first thing you should consider is adoption.
-There are countless German shepherds in need of a good home out there who deserve a chance at your heart, and you have nothing to lose by contacting a shelter or adoption agency.
+If you are thinking about bringing a German shepherd into your home, the first thing you should consider is adoption.
+There are countless German shepherds out there in need of a good home who deserve a chance at your heart, and you have nothing to lose by contacting a shelter or adoption agency.
 If you're having trouble finding a German shepherd in your local shelter, try searching for a GSD-specific adoption center.
 You may have to drive a little further out, but there are plenty of rescue shelters that cater to just German shepherds.

 A responsible breeder will be transparent about any health problems in the bloodline and will test for hip and elbow problems, as the breed is prone to hip and elbow dysplasia.
 A great breeder will perform additional tests for other health problems, going above and beyond what is recommended by the AKC.
 Don't purchase a puppy unless the breeder has had the parents evaluated by a veterinarian and gone through the OFA certification for their hips and elbows, and don’t be afraid to ask to see the records.